 These include the olive ridley, Kemp’s ridley, Australian flatback, loggerhead, leatherback, hawksbill, and green sea turtles. although several are critically endangered, these seven species still exist in our oceans.

-Of course, it is essential that they are able to hold their breath as this allows them to sleep underwater as well as go about their normal daily route.
+Of course, they must be able to hold their breath as this allows them to sleep underwater as well as go about their normal daily routine.

 Large powerful lungs – Sea turtles have large lungs relative to their body mass.
 This allows them to store more air in their lungs.
 This allows them to hold their breath longer than other reptiles.

 Cloacal respiration – This is the ability of the sea turtle to respire through its cloaca.
-To put it in layman’s terms, the sea turtle is able to breathe through its butt.
+To put it in layman’s terms, the sea turtle can breathe through its butt.
 This is because of the concentration of blood vessels located in their cloaca.
 This allows for gaseous exchange underwater.
+This exchange is crucial not only for oxygen absorption but also for expelling carbon dioxide.
 They have specialized muscles that push water in and out of the carapace allowing the gaseous exchange.

 Low metabolic rate – The turtle can lower their metabolic rate when they are relaxed or sleeping.
 Their metabolic can drop to drastically low levels.
 This allows the turtle to use less oxygen and hold its breath longer.